lucpoisson/SubspaceClustering/README.md

 <p float="left">
   <img src="https://github.com/lucpoisson/SubspaceClustering/blob/main/Figures/subspace2.png" height="470" />
 </p>
 An illustration of the phase diagram for the clustering of two-classes sparse homogeneous Gaussian Mixture.
-We colour each region according to the associated *reconstruction phase*.
-The different phases are separated by different thresholds.
+We colour each region according to the associated *reconstruction phase* .
+The different phases are separated by the associated *thresholds* .

 ## Structure